PrestaShop/PrestaShop/CONTRIBUTING.md

 Contributors should follow the following process:

 1. Create your Github account
-2. Fork the 1.6 branch of the project (or the 1.5 branch if you have a fix for 1.5.x versions).
+2. Fork the project.
+If you have a fix for PrestaShop 1.5.x, you should apply this process to [the PrestaShop 1.5 project][0].
-3. Create a branch for your changes.
+3. Create a branch in your fork for your changes.
 4. Change the files on your branch.
 Be sure to follow the [the coding standards][1].
 5. Push your branch to your Github account.
 6. Create a pull request for your changes on the PrestaShop project.
 Be sure to follow [the commit message norm][2] in your pull request.
 If you need some help to make a pull request, read the [Github help page about creating pull requests][3].